enonic/cms-connections-integration/README.md

 Enabling CORS
 ----------------

-Because the examples uses Ajax to directly access the Connections REST API  and browsers implements the same origin policy, the server needs to be configured to send the following Access-Control response headers to the client:
+Because the examples uses Ajax to directly access the Connections REST API and browsers implements the same origin policy (no plug-ins), the server needs to be configured to send the following Access-Control response headers to the client:

 <pre><code>
 Access-Control-Allow-Credentials: 	true